agoalofalife/postman/README.md

 If something is not clear you can see examples in the source code.

-Once you have implemented his regime, it is necessary to specify in the configuration file and execute the command :
+Once you have implemented his mode, it is necessary to specify in the configuration file and execute the command :
 ```bash
 php artisan postman:seed
 ```